ServiceStackApps/Chat-React/README.md

 });
 ```

-Finally the user data makes its way down to the `User` Component, this time only binded to a single user object which it uses to render the users avatar and name.
+Finally user data makes its way down to the child `User` Component, but this time only gets passed a single `user` object which it uses to render the users avatar and name:

-### Decoupled and Reusable Components

-What's telling about Components is that they don't have a dependency on its parent Component as it's able to render everything it needs by just looking at its assigned properties and localized state.
-This decoupling is what allows Components to be re-usable and much easier to reason-about as its behavior can be determined in isolation, unaffected by any other external State or Component.

 ```js
 var User = React.createClass({